 ST THOMAS, VI 00802

 Offering some of the best prices and widest selections on the island.
-This is your one-stop shop for Rx, OTC medications, medical supply/rentals, oxygen filling, support braces, pain medications, first aid, toiletries.
-We carry a wide variety of educational toys from Melissa & Doug & baby gear from Chicco's.
+This is your one-stop shop for Rx, OTC medications, mobility rentals, compression hosiery, medical supply/rentals, oxygen filling, support braces, pain medications, first aid, toiletries.
+No Insurance?
+No Problem, we have many of the lowest cash prices on island!
+Largest selection of books on island and Video Gaming Department!
 Also check out our Locally-made spices, sauces, candles and VI souvenirs.